craigmckeachie/react-course/concepts/14-HTTP.md

 ## Reuse

-After you get comfortable using `Axios` and/or the `fetch API` and rendering the result in a React component, consider pulling the data access code into a reusable class.
+After you get comfortable using `Axios` and/or the `fetch API` and rendering the result in a React component, consider pulling the data access code into a reusable object.
 The benefit to doing this is that multiple components can make the same API call and convert to more user friendly error messages without repeating the code involved.

 React is not very prescriptive about file names but their documentation does show these files being named with an API suffix (for example ProfileAPI.js).